Quality Circle (QC) explained

 In this, it is a requirement that they voluntarily participate in the QC and meet regularly.
 The main concept of a QC is based on mutual respect, in which there is no place for assumptions and suspicion.
 The small group is best led by a manager.

 Some typical subjects that are extremely suitable for discussion in circles are improvements concerning health and safety at work, improvement concerning the workplace and concerning production processes and the product design.

 Every member of the QC also needs to get their turn.
 This is the only way for employees to feel involved and be interested, which will motivate them to contribute.
 There is also a need to determine a clear goal, so everyone knows what is expected of them.

 To contribute to a QC, it is recommended to first create a quality control group within the organisation, which is represented by managers that know production, quality control and process planning.
 This control group’s task is to follow the quality circle.

-A facilitator will also need to be appointed, as well as a chair who is capable of getting all conversations in the circle to run smoothly.
+A facilitator will also need to be appointed, and the groups needs to be led by a supervisor, as well as a chair who is capable of getting all conversations in the circle to run smoothly.
 Apart from the responsibility to lead a quality circle, they need to give each employee the opportunity to participate in the discussion and motivate them to come up with creative ideas.
 The chair is in close contact with the facilitator.

 The facilitator functions as a link between top management, the quality circle and its members and middle management.
 They coordinate training courses, so all employees know the ins and outs of working in a quality circle.
 Another task of the facilitator is to create support and get support from everyone involved with the quality circle.

 QC’s can only function when there is an interest in letting go of hierarchy.
-Where managers set themselves up as leaders, employees will not be motivated to participate in the circle.
+Where managers set themselves up as leaders, a group of workers will not be motivated to participate in the circle.

 It’s Your Turn